avvorstenbosch/Masterclass-LLMs-for-Data-Science/README.md

 ![](./_slides/Day%201/figures/pair-programming-with-llms.webp)

 Welcome to the Masterclass on Large Language Models for Data Science.
-This course is designed for data scientists, data analists, researchers, and AI enthusiasts in general looking to deepen their understanding of LLMs, such as ChatGPT, and their application in various fields.
+This course is designed for data scientists, data analysts, researchers, and AI enthusiasts in general looking to deepen their understanding of LLMs, such as ChatGPT, and their application in various fields.
 This Masterclass contains examples in both `Python` and `R` users and is suitable for both.

+## Using the Masterclass

+This masterclass was developed using `Quarto`.
+I highly recommend installing if you intend to work through these exercises.

+- `Python`: Using the `VScode`-IDE allows you to interactively work with the .Qmd files, just like with .ipynb files.
+- `R`: Using the `Rstudio`-IDE allows you to interactively work with the .Qmd files, just like with .Rnotebook files.

+The timetable below has links to all the slides.
+The slides were rendered to the `RevealJS`-html format, which means all the slides can be opened directly in the browser.

 ## Timetable day 1
 The first day of the Masterclass is a general introduction discussing the following points: